Lady Bird is an affecting look at the relationships that shape us, the beliefs that define us, and the unmatched beauty of a place called home.

 And what was the process of directing it like?
 What did you learn through that process?

-I am still learning about directing, and hopefully I will never stop, even when I am in my eighties and just repeating myself.
+I am still learning about directing, and hopefully, I will never stop, even when I am in my eighties and just repeating myself.
 To catalogue everything I’ve learned would be both boring and impossible.

 One thing I can say for certain is “always hire people who are smarter than you are.”
 That quote came from the late, great cinematographer Harris Savides, by way of my director of photography, Sam Levy.
 This is true for everyone from actors to set decorators to poster designers.
 I had the great luck of being surrounded by people who were, indeed, smarter than me.

 The other thing is that the title “director” isn’t quite right.
 It implies that everything is there in front of you, only needing to be “directed.”
 I think the French have it expressed more accurately, as the “réalisateur.”
 The director is the person who “realizes” the film.
-As in they cause it to happen, give it actualized form, make it exist.
+As in they cause it to happen, give it actualized form, and make it exist.
 No one will ever know the films you don’t make, and they have no earthly reason for existence, other than that you realize them.

 What were some of the biggest surprises you encountered while you were making the film?

-The caliber of collaborators I had is the biggest surprise, and the one I am most grateful for.
+The calibre of collaborators I had is the biggest surprise and the one I am most grateful for.
 I just couldn’t believe that these wildly talented people were dedicating their time and their gifts to this film.
 From Scott Rudin and IAC Films signing on to make it, to Lois Smith showing up to play Sister Sarah Joan, every person involved was far beyond what I could have imagined.
 That was surprising.
 It continues to be surprising.